 To summarize, caring more about swag than your readers is not OK.
 Dragging companies for not giving you freebies is also not OK.
 It’s time for mommy bloggers to be a little more aware of this bad behavior in their community.
-And it’s time for PR pros to stop encouraging this nonsense.
+And it’s time for PR pros to stop enabling this nonsense.

 Here are some important takeaways from the BlogHer coverage:

 1. Mommy bloggers aren’t special.

 This cult-like mentality in the mommy blogger community is something to behold.
 To be fair, it’s not exclusively mommy bloggers.
 They’re just a group that demonstrates these issues fairly regularly and were a key group at the event in question.
 And by all means it’s not all mommy bloggers – I know plenty of honest ones who don’t engage in the kind of behavior here.